arjorb/arjorb/README.md

 ## Hi there, I'm John 👋🏾

 As a software engineer, I'm passionate about building powerful and elegant products that solve complex problems.
-I thrive on working on challenging projects that matter and collaborating with intelligent individualswho push me to grow.
+I thrive on working on challenging projects that matter and collaborating with intelligent individuals who push me to grow.

-👨🏾‍💻 I’m currently working on cool stuff
+💼 I'm a software engineer who loves to learn and share my knowledge with others.

 🏗 Currently building with Next.JS, React.Js, Tailwind, Prisma

 📖 Currently learning Typescript, Vue.Js

-🗒 I wrote articles on concept that I've learnt
+📝 I wrote articles on concepts that I've learnt

-⚡️ Fun fact: I'm a GRINNER! 😊
+⚡️ Fun fact:
 <!--
 **arjorb/arjorb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.